rialele/rialele/README.md

 ### Hi there 👋

-- 📫 How to reach me: ria.lele23@gmail.com
+- How to reach me: ria.lele23@gmail.com
-- 😄 Pronouns: She/Her
+- Pronouns: She/Her

-- 🔭 I’m currently working on my final year project which involves the cognisis of NLP and Computer Vision in E-commerce
+- I’m currently working on my final year project which involves the cognisis of NLP and Computer Vision in E-commerce
+- I'm currently researching on Quantum Computing in AI

 <!--
 **rialele/rialele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.